|

 vs. quantity, an ancient TV battleground, and in this instance, I was

 happy to lay down my lance."
+What the creative

 personnel couldnt agree on was whether Thriller